Iagorrr04/Learning-Git/README.md

 - Hot fix branch, just like a feature branch but with a single commit.
 ```
     $ git branch //To see the current branchs.
+    $ git branch -M "main" //To change the master branch name to main.
 ```
 - The "*" indicates the current branch that you are working.
 ```